Running a pipeline in RoboSherlock¶

 The launch file will initialize active components of RoboSherlock and will wait for data to be published on the camera topics.
 The launch files sets some default params (like the analysis engine to run by default).
 These can be changed through rosparams, e.g.:

 rosbag play test.bag --loop

 You should see the results of the individual annotators in the visualizer windows (one for the colored image and one for the generated point clouds).
 Pressing left or right will change the view.
 You should see an output similar to the one below:

 The demo is a very simple example of how perception pipelines are defined and run in RoboSherlock.
 Launching the pipeline happens through running the run executable, which takes as parameter the name of the aggregate analysis engine, in this case demo.
 The definition of the pipeline is located in ./descriptors/analysis_engines/demo.xml.
-The first part of the pipeline definition is auto-generated during compilation, and points to the meta definition of all components that we are able to run using the current demo.xml.
+The first part of the pipeline definition is auto-generated during compilation, and points to the meta definition of all annotator components that we are able to run using the current demo.xml.
 Although during runtime only the definitions of the components that will actually be run are necessarry, it is more convenient to simply have all existing annotator be available.
 The lines in between the fixedFlow tag define the actual pipeline, that will be executed sequentially.